 Detroit, MI - John Dingell VA Medical Center

-We continue to provide services in partnership with the units supporting the wounded, ill, and recovering at locations which administer long-term treatment and care at Walter Reed USO Warrior & Family Center in Bethesda, Maryland, Fort Belvoir USO Warrior & Family Center in Woodbridge, Virginia, and Landstuhl Regional Medical Center in Germany.
+We continue to provide services in partnership with the units supporting the wounded, ill, and injured at Walter Reed National Military Medical Center in Bethesda, Maryland and Fort Belvoir, Virginia.